Up to 60% off sofas & mattresses — limited‑time deals.

 Is the Innerspring Sleeper practical for frequent hosting?

 Yes.
-It is the most practical Monroe option for frequent overnight guests because it keeps the everyday sit usable while adding a real queen innerspring bed.
+It is the most practical Monroe option for frequent overnight guests because it keeps the everyday sit usable while adding a queen innerspring bed.
 The trade-off is extra weight and a more involved setup.

 Previous post